 Unfortunately, her Trafalgar contract does not support this assertion.

 In multiple places, Trafalgar points out that there are inherent risks with participating in a tour and that the company is not responsible for the illness or injury of a passenger unless Trafalgar’s negligence is proven to have caused the condition.

 I am not sure that placing the father and son coughing duo near Hackner would be considered negligence.
-Afterall, Hackner continued with the tour without making an official complaint for the entire 13 days.
+After all, Hackner continued with the tour without making an official complaint for the entire 13 days.

 In the end, we could not help Hackner with her quest for a refund.
 There is no way for her to prove the origin of her illness.
-Traveling internationally will expose you to a multitude of germ possibilities.
+Traveling internationally can expose you to a multitude of germ possibilities.

-And although this father and son are the most obvious culprits, it is impossible to pinpoint where she picked up her illness.
+And although this father and son are the most obvious culprits, it is impossible to pinpoint where Hackner picked up her illness.
 Her condition may have had nothing to do with her chosen suspects.